open-data-fabric/open-data-fabric/rfcs/007-simple-transfer-protocol.md

 ## Guide-level explanation

-The protocol proposed here is inspired by [Git's "Dumb Protocol"](https://git-scm.com/book/en/v2/Git-Internals-Transfer-Protocols) that allows you to clone a Git repository backed by many application-lavel (L7) protocols (like HTTP and FTP) and works over any block or file-based storage that allows Unix path-like names for objects.
+The protocol proposed here is inspired by [Git's "Dumb Protocol"](https://git-scm.com/book/en/v2/Git-Internals-Transfer-Protocols) that allows you to clone a Git repository backed by many application-level (L7) protocols (like HTTP and FTP) and works over any block or file-based storage that allows Unix path-like names for objects.

 The only operation a server needs to support is **reading an object by key**.
 The protocol purposefully does not rely on any advanced features like ability to list a directory.